ESET: Technology

-ESET has 13 R&D centers worldwide and is an outstanding innovator in the field of malicious code detection.
+ESET has 13 R&D centres globally and is an operator in the field of malicious code detection.
 In 1995, ESET introduced heuristic analysis into its detection engine.
-Heuristic scanners run suspicious files in an in-product sandbox to observe their behavior and assess their risk, meaning that even previously unknown malicious code can be detected.

 ESET has been using machine learning in its products, starting with neural networks, since 1997.
-In 2005, ESET incorporated a machine learning-based technology called DNA Detections, which extracts precisely selected features – called genes – from samples.
+In 2005, ESET incorporated a machine learning-based technology called DNA Detections, which extracts selected features – called genes – from samples.
 These genes split samples into clean, malicious and potentially unwanted categories.
-In 2019, ESET released an Advanced Machine Learning detection layer that can analyze samples locally on endpoints even when off-line.
+In 2019, ESET released an Advanced Machine Learning detection layer that can analyze samples locally on endpoints even when offline.

 In 2011, ESET replaced ThreatSense.NET with ESET LiveGrid®, a cloud-based reputation system that evaluates unknown or suspicious samples submitted anonymously by millions of ESET-protected endpoints from around the world for machine learning analysis on servers in Bratislava.
-If a sample is identified as malicious, it is given a low score and this information is shared with all ESET-protected endpoints through the ESET LiveGrid® Reputation System, thus keeping users protected from threats found in other parts of the world.

-ESET's Host-Based Intrusion Prevention System (HIPS) monitors system activity and uses predefined rules to recognize suspicious behavior.
-The HIPS self-defense mechanism stops the offending process from carrying out the harmful activity or – if a more detailed analysis is necessary – performs further inspection via its internal modules.
-ESET has developed several modules for HIPS, including Advanced Memory Scanner, Exploit Blocker, Ransomware Shield, and Deep Behavioral Inspection.